modelfront/multilingual-nlp/README.md

 Find mentions of protein interactions in medical research papers

 ##### Classification
-Detecting malicious comments on a social network (Facebook, Wikipedia) or malicious ads on an ads network (Google)
+Detecting malicious comments on a social network (Facebook, Wikipedia) or malicious ads on an ads network (Google Ads)

 ##### Search
-[Searching](https://modelfront.com/search) across products (eBay, AirBnb) person and company names (Facebook, Polixis)
+[Searching](https://modelfront.com/search) across products (eBay, AirBnb) person and company names (Facebook, Polixis) or places (Google Maps)

+Common theme:
+- Real-world input - The data are crawled or user-generated.
+We have no control over the input in production.
+- Numeric output - Classification, regression, retrieval, recommendation...
+We are not required to generate text.

+What's *not* a flavor of this problem?
+Translation itself.
+Text generation like GPT-3.
+Grammarly or LanguageTool.

 ---